-2. Disputes Over Amount of Rent Due and Escrow Deposit:
+2. Disputes Over Amount of Rent Due:

-- a) Before a hearing is scheduled involving the amount of Rent, the Tenant shall pay an escrow deposit to MPHA.
-The escrow deposit is the amount of Rent that MPHA states was due and payable in the month before the Tenant's act or failure to act occurred.
-The Tenant shall continue to pay that amount until the grievance is resolved. - b) Thereafter, the complainant shall deposit the Rent into an escrow account each month when normally due until the grievance is resolved by decision of the Hearing Panel. - c) These requirements for payment of Rent may be waived by MPHA in extenuating circumstances, and will be waived to appeal the denial of a Minimum Rent hardship or MTW hardship exemption. - d) Unless so waived, failure to make the aforementioned payments shall result in termination of the grievance procedure. - e) Failure to make such payments shall not constitute a waiver of any right the complainant may have to contest MPHA's disposition of the grievance in any appropriate judicial proceeding.
+a) Before a hearing is scheduled involving the amount of Rent, the Tenant shall pay the amount of Rent that MPHA states was due and payable in the month before the Tenant's act or failure to act occurred.
+The Tenant shall continue to pay that amount until the grievance is resolved.

+- b) Thereafter, the complainant shall pay each month when normally due until the grievance is resolved by decision of the Hearing Panel. - c) These requirements for payment of Rent may be waived by MPHA in extenuating circumstances, and will be waived to appeal the denial of a Minimum Rent hardship or MTW hardship exemption. - d) Unless so waived, failure to make the aforementioned payments shall result in termination of the grievance procedure. - e) Failure to make such payments shall not constitute a waiver of any right the complainant may have to contest MPHA's disposition of the grievance in any appropriate judicial proceeding.